Had a Mortgage Refused After The Contract Exchange?

 Not always, but if your mortgage lender has any reason to suspect your circumstances have changed since you originally applied, they might take a closer look at your credit report before completion.
 This can also happen if your application is complex and the lender thinks it calls for extra scrutiny from their underwriting team after exchange.

-Seek professional advice from a mortgage broker and don’t assume that getting a mortgage is impossible because the COVID-19 crisis disrupted your plans.
-The brokers in our network worked business as usual throughout the pandemic and successfully arranged mortgages for customers who were on furlough, changed jobs and had their affordability impacted.
+Seek professional advice from a mortgage broker, and don’t assume that getting a mortgage is impossible because the COVID-19 crisis disrupted your plans.
+The brokers in our network worked business as usual throughout the pandemic and successfully arranged mortgages for customers who were on furlough, changed jobs, or had their affordability impacted.

 This is a possibility.
-The further along you get into the mortgage application process, the more likely it is that you will lose any upfront fees you paid if the agreement breaks down.
+The further along you get in the mortgage application process, the more likely you are to lose any upfront fees you paid if the agreement breaks down.

 Yes.
 Mortgage lenders have the right to withdraw a mortgage offer at any point before completion, even on the day it’s due to be finalised.
 It’s relatively uncommon for a lender to cancel an application this far into the process, though it has been known to happen.

-If you’ve had a mortgage withdrawn on the day of completion, you should get in touch with us right away.
-Timing is everything in situations like this and we can make sure you get the right advice from a broker that same day, so you won’t necessarily have to delay your plans.
+If you’ve had a mortgage withdrawn on the day of completion, you should contact us right away.
+Timing is everything in situations like this, and we can make sure you get the right advice from a broker that same day, so you won’t necessarily have to delay your plans.

 Ask Us A Question